 Introduction

 The peer-to-peer (P2P) economy has undergone rapid expansion in recent years, driven by advancements in technology and evolving consumer preferences (Kuhzady et al., 2022).
 One significant player in this landscape is Airbnb, a platform that has revolutionized the hospitality industry by connecting individuals seeking accommodation with hosts willing to rent out their properties (Oskam & Boswijk, 2016).
-Initially successful in developed countries, Airbnb gradually extended its reach to emerging and frontier countries, broadening its global presence.
+Initially successful in developed countries, Airbnb has gradually extended its reach to countries with emerging and frontier economies, broadening its global presence.

-Developed countries experienced a swift growth of Airbnb, attributed to factors such as high internet penetration, a thriving sharing economy culture, and well-established legal frameworks.
-Major cities in the United States, where Airbnb was founded in 2008, embraced the platform by 2010, and it subsequently expanded to other developed countries, including Canada, France, the United Kingdom, and Germany.
+Developed countries experienced a swift growth of Airbnb, attributable to factors such as high internet penetration, a thriving sharing economy culture, and well-established legal frameworks.
+By 2010, Airbnb, founded in 2008, had been embraced by major cities in the United States, subsequently expanding to other developed countries, including Canada, France, the United Kingdom, and Germany.

-The impact of Airbnb on traditional hotels raised concerns in developed countries due to increased competition and a wider range of accommodation options available to travelers (Guttentag, 2015).
+The impact of Airbnb on the traditional hotel sector, where its presence increased competition and a wider range of accommodation options available to travelers, raised concerns in developed countries (Guttentag, 2015).
 Studies conducted by Zervas et al. (2017) and Dogru et al. (2020) found a negative association between Airbnb activity and hotel revenues, indicating that the expansion of Airbnb disrupted the traditional hotel sector and resulted in a redistribution of demand and income within the hospitality market.

 However, conflicting perspectives exist in the literature.
-Neeser et al. (2015) found no significant influence of Airbnb on hotel revenues in Finland, Norway, and Sweden, while Heo et al. (2019) concluded that Airbnb and hotels operate in separate spheres in the Parisian accommodation market.
+Neeser et al. (2015) found no significant influence of Airbnb on hotel revenues in Finland, Norway, and Sweden, while Heo et al. (2019) concluded that Airbnb and hotels operate in distinct spheres in the Parisian accommodation market.

-Apart from its impact on the hotel industry, Airbnb has provided opportunities for individuals to generate additional income, stimulate economic activity, and address housing affordability.
+Apart from its impact on the hotel industry, Airbnb has provided opportunities for individuals to generate additional income, stimulated economic activity, and addressed housing affordability.
 This has led to regulatory challenges for cities and governments, such as regulating short-term rentals, ensuring safety standards, and enforcing taxation (Barron et al., 2018).

-In emerging countries, Airbnb’s entry occurred later than in developed nations due to unique challenges like limited internet access, lower credit card penetration, and unfamiliarity with sharing economy platforms.
+Airbnb’s entry into emerging economies occurred later than in developed nations due to unique challenges, such as limited internet access, lower credit card penetration, and unfamiliarity with sharing-economy platforms.
 However, with improving internet infrastructure and increased smartphone adoption, Airbnb began gaining traction in emerging markets, expanding its presence in countries such as Brazil, Mexico, South Africa, and China.

-The impact of Airbnb in emerging countries differs from that in developed countries due to distinct challenges and opportunities.
+The impact of Airbnb in emerging economies differs from that in developed countries due to distinct challenges and opportunities in the former.
 Airbnb’s entry has created economic opportunities, job creation, and cultural exchange in areas with limited formal employment (Lorde & Joseph, 2019).
-It has also promoted tourism by offering authentic, local accommodations, benefiting local communities and reducing the concentration of tourism in specific areas (Qiu et al., 2020).
-However, challenges related to regulatory compliance, tax collection, and quality control persist due to the absence of standardized regulations, as exemplified by the temporary prohibition of Airbnb in Malaysia in 2018 (Al Sadat Zyed et al., 2020).
+It has also promoted tourism by offering authentic local accommodations, benefiting local communities and reducing the concentration of tourism into specific areas (Qiu et al., 2020).
+However, challenges related to regulatory compliance, tax collection, and quality control persist due to the lack of standardized regulations, as exemplified by the temporary prohibition of Airbnb in Malaysia in 2018 (Al Sadat Zyed et al., 2020).

-Frontier countries, characterized by less developed economies and infrastructure, presented unique challenges for Airbnb’s entry, including limited internet connectivity, fewer online payment options, and weaker regulatory frameworks.
-Consequently, Airbnb’s presence in these countries was relatively limited compared to developed and emerging countries.
+Frontier-economy countries, characterized by less-developed markets and infrastructure than in emerging economies, have presented unique challenges for Airbnb’s entry, including limited internet connectivity, fewer online payment options, and weaker regulatory frameworks.
+Consequently, Airbnb’s presence in these countries has been relatively limited compared to developed and emerging economies.
 Nonetheless, as global technology and connectivity continue to improve, Airbnb has gradually explored opportunities in certain frontier markets (Dabija et al., 2022).